Betty Tung

-Betty Tung (born Betty Chiu Hung-ping; born 4 May 1935; 董趙洪娉) is a Hong Kong philanthropist and the former president of Hong Kong Red Cross.
+Betty Tung (born Betty Chiu Hung-ping; born 4 May 1935; 董趙洪娉) is a Hong Kong philanthropist and the former president of the Hong Kong Red Cross.

 Early life

 Tung was born at Tsan Yuk Hospital in Sai Ying Pun, Hong Kong with ancestral roots in Xinhui, Jiangmen, Guangdong.
 She is the daughter of Chiu Cheuk-Yue, an architect, who had three wives.
 Her mother is second wife of her family.
-Tung finished her secondary school at St.Paul's Co-educational College and went to United Kingdom study Nursing.
+Tung finished her secondary school at St. Paul's Co-educational College and went to the United Kingdom to study nursing.

 Tung held a number of philanthropic roles in Hong Kong, including founding member and honorary adviser of the Concerted Efforts Resources Centre, an organisation providing support for young people and migrants from the Chinese mainland.
 She was also an honorary sponsor of the All-Hong Kong Federation of Women.
 In 1998, she was appointed president of the Hong Kong Red Cross.

 Personal life

 In 1961, Tung married politician Tung Chee-hwa, who later became the first Chief Executive of Hong Kong from 1997 to 2005, together they have three children.
-At Mid-Levels she was friends with Catherine Yung, Juliana Yam, and Irene LEE Yun Lien.
+She was friends with Catherine Yung, Juliana Yam, and Irene Lee Yun-lien from Mid-Levels.